canonical/digest-squid-auth-helper/README.md

 As this charm is a subordinate charm, you should have a [Squid Reverseproxy charm](https://charmhub.io/squid-reverseproxy) running before deploying it.

-- Create your juju model: `juju add-model test-squid`
+- Create your Juju model: `juju add-model test-squid`
 - Deploy the reverseproxy charm: `juju deploy squid-reverseproxy`
 - Monitor the deployment with: `juju status --watch 2s`